RatJuggler/my-production-docker-build/README.md

 ### Note on security

-The site certificates and private keys are bundled with the Nginx ingress proxy image so this is not an ideal solution from a security perspective.
-Anyone with access to the generated Docker image can retrieve them.
-This also makes updating the certificates automatically harder as the Docker image must be re-created to include the updates and any running containers then restarted with the new image.
+API keys are injected into the required containers using Docker Swarm secrets.
+Site certificates and private keys are also injected into the ingress proxy container using secrets, which is better than having them bundled into the image itself but still comes with its own problems.
+Secrets can't be updated in Docker Swarm so updating the certificate's means creating new secrets and then spinning up a new ingress proxy container referencing the new secrets.